 Nicene Creed Theological Blunders

 The Nicene Creed was a pivotal statement of Christian faith formulated in the 4th century.
-It originated from the First Council of Nicaea in AD 325, a gathering of Christian bishops convened in the city of Nicaea (now İznik, Turkey) by the Roman Emperor Constantine I (r.
+It originated from the First Council of Nicaea in 325 CE, a gathering of Christian bishops convened in the city of Nicaea (now İznik, Turkey) by the Roman Emperor Constantine I (r.
 306-337 CE).
 This council was the first effort to attain consensus in the church through an assembly representing all of Christendom.
 It was primarily convened to address the Arian controversy, which questioned the divinity of Jesus Christ.

 Arius, a priest from Alexandria, argued that Jesus Christ was not co-eternal or of the same substance as God the Father, suggesting that Jesus was a created being who was subordinate to the Father.
 For all intents and purposes, subordination was the orthodoxy of that time, but the competing faction wanted to elevate Jesus’ status to be equal to that of God.
 The Nicene Creed was established to affirm the church’s stance on the divinity of Jesus Christ, stating that He is “begotten, not made, being of one substance (homoousis) with the Father.”